clearloveclearlove/SEAD/README.md

 ## Code Usage

 This project has been tested under Python 3.9.
 All required dependencies are listed in requirements.txt.
-Below is an example of running SEAD on the WikiMIA-32 dataset with 50 samples and a temperature of 0.7:
+Below is an example of running SEAD on the WikiMIA-32 dataset with 50 sampling numbers and a temperature of 0.7:

 ```bash
 python main.py \